getify/You-Dont-Know-JS/async & performance/ch3.md

 var anotherFailurePr = Promise.resolve( failurePr );
 ```

-As we discussed earlier in this chapter, `Promise.resolve(..)` will attempt to unwrap a promise or thenable, and if that unwrapping reveals a rejected state, the promise returned from `Promise.resolve(..)` is in fact in that same rejected state.
+As we discussed earlier in this chapter, `Promise.resolve(..)` will return a genuine promise directly, or unwrap a thenable.
+If that unwrapping reveals a rejected state, the promise returned from `Promise.resolve(..)` is in fact in that same rejected state.

 So `Promise.resolve(..)` is a good, accurate name for the API method, because it can actually result in either fulfillment or rejection.

-The fulfillment callback parameter of the `Promise(..)` constructor has *the exact same* promise-unwrapping behavior as `Promise.resolve(..)`:
+The fulfillment callback parameter of the `Promise(..)` constructor will unwrap either a thenable (identical to `Promise.resolve(..)`) or a genuine promise:

 ```js
 var failurePr = new Promise( function(resolve,reject){